cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 Selecting Boot Options -> Console is important.
 It seems Raspbian ships with X-Windows on by default and you want to turn it off.

+Here, I am setting my locale to en_US.UTF-8.
+If you are in a different country you should set this as you want.

 ### 2.3) Update the system

     sudo apt-get update  #update database